Toporikova-Lab/Spider-Circadian-Activity/Fall 2023/Naija/An Introduction to Spider Circadian Rhythms and Analysis/readme.md

 ![Final Result](https://github.com/Toporikova-Lab/Spider-Circadian-Activity/blob/main/Fall%202023/Naija/An%20Introduction%20to%20Spider%20Circadian%20Rhythms%20and%20Analysis/3Capture.PNG)

 **At the end of this process, you will have a**
-* Clean dataframe to do further operations with
+* Clean dataframe with datetime-formatted index to do further operations with
 * Dataframe containing average spider activity to do further statistical anaylsis with
 * Plot clearly visualizing average spider activity data for one or more populations and the light conditions